HL7/crmi-ig/input/pages/artifact-terminology-service.md

 [base]/ValueSet/chronic-liver-disease-legacy-example/$expand?manifest=http://hl7.org/fhir/uv/crmi/Library/ecqm-update-2020-05-07
 ```

-This is effectively the same as providing the `expansion` parameter to the value set expand, and results in the expansion with the specified expansion identifier:
+This is effectively the same as providing the relevant `system-version` parameters to the value set expand, and results in the expansion with the appropriate code system versions:

 ```
 "expansion": {